 Surface expresses a poetic design that moves between reducing forms, essential materials and natural colour choices.
 These sober features never derive from simplification, but rather from a subtle quest for balance.

-satin or glossy painted MDF wood fibre panel
+MDF wood fibre panel

 steel and plastic material

 Discover all configuration, change shape and material.

 Are You an Architect or a Designer?

 Register to the reserved area for moodboards, 2D, 3D, Revit, inspirational images and much more